MySimplePetLab logo

 All articles

-Ear Mites and Mite Eggs In Cat EarsUpdated 8 months ago
+Ear Mites and Mite Eggs In Cat EarsUpdated a year ago

 Ear mites are the first thing to look for on ear swab samples.
 Assume treatment is needed if any ear mites or their eggs are detected in your cat’s ear samples.